dewgong64/ThemeCafe/docs/install/loading.md

     Select your theme with the A button

-    !!! abstract "Credits to [wiki.hacks.guide](https://wiki.hacks.guide/wiki/Wii_U:Custom_themes) for some of the information in this page"
+    !!! abstract "Credits to [wiki.hacks.guide](https://wiki.hacks.guide/wiki/Wii_U:Custom_themes) for the information in this section"

 === "StyleMiiU-Plugin"